SuperOfficeDocs/superoffice-docs/docs/en/diary/howto/index.md

 Appointments are the foundation of the SuperOffice diary. **Follow-up** is a collective term for **appointments**, **phone calls**, and **tasks**.
 These entities are always tied to an [associate][39] and have some form of time reference.

 Associate acts as the owner of the appointment.
 If you don't assign an associate to the `Associate` property of the appointment, the current user will become the owner of the appointment and only one row will be added to the appointment table when the appointment is saved.

+A repeating follow-up is a series of appointments, tasks, or calls scheduled to occur at regular intervals.
+For example, a weekly status meeting.
+A recurring appointment is stored in two parts:

+* A recurrence rule, which defines the pattern of the recurrence
+* All the appointments created by the recurrence are created in the [appointment table][30], and each one points to the recurrence rule that defines it.

 Follow-ups are part of a broader group of entities labeled **activities**: